neuland/multigit/README.md

 and you would have grouped the repositories into like this:

- - Backend systems: base, persistenec, reasoning and logic
+ - Backend systems: base, persistence, reasoning and logic
  - Frontend systems: speech\_synthesis and light\_control
  - Interfaces: air\_lock, life\_support and camera